HaoQinLandv/felix/README.md

-  scpd        scp download file or folder scpu        scp upload a file or a folder ssh         open a ssh terminal sshadd      add a ssh connection configuration sshdu       duplicate a ssh connection sshedit     update a ssh connection sshexport   export all ssh connection configuration to a csv file
+  scpd        scp download file or folder scpu        scp upload a file or a folder ssh         open a ssh terminal sshad       add a ssh connection configuration sshdu       duplicate a ssh connection sshedit     update a ssh connection sshexport   export all ssh connection configuration to a csv file